smashub/choco/README.md

 ChoCo is the largest dataset providing chord annotations of scores and tracks that were collected, integrated, and semantically enriched from a number of repositories and databases — redistributed for personal or research use only.
 The project also provides a family of tools for chord parsing and manipulation, together with the data transformation pipeline needed to include new chord datasets in ChoCo.

+ChoCo is not just a dataset and a Python library for dealing with chords, but a whole **data transformatin workflow** with the central goal of: standardising the format of MIR datasets according to the JAMS format, semantically describing the content of music annotations, and releasing music knowledge graph ready to be interlinked with other resources on the Web.

+## Overview

+The current version of ChoCo contains 20200 JAMS files

 | **Partition**        | **Type** | **Notation**  | **Original format** | **Annotations**  | **Genres** |  **References**  |
 |----------------------|----------|---------------|---------------------|------------------|------------|:----------------:|
 | Isophonics           | A        | Harte         | JAMS                | 300              | pop, rock  |        [1]       |